 Bristol is Open was named as the leading smart city, just behind London, in Huawei UK's Smart Cities Index.
 The smart city project was also announced as Smart City Innovator of the Year by TM Forum's Digital World Awards.
 This session will explore how big data is being used to solve problems such as air pollution, traffic congestion and assisted living for the elderly.

 The more that smart technology is used, the more that data is required for all sorts of information flows.
-Discussing what data and security mean in smart cities.
+This session will explain what data and security mean in smart cities.

 Discussing progress of Amsterdam Smart City project, one the world’s exemplars in open data, smart energy and transport, and citizen engagement through a smart citizens lab.